pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 ### Deploy to "Clean" Environments, without Example / Bootstrapped Configuration

 Example / bootstrapped configuration is deployed automatically by the PingOne service when an environment is created (or new services are provisioned to an existing environment).
-This is the default behaviour of the web admin console, and the API.
+This behaviour is the default of the web admin console, and the API.

 Example / bootstrapped configuration may be useful as a starting point when initially creating use cases with the service (in the development phase), but will create conflicts when migrating the configuration through to test and production environments.

 The definition of the example / bootstrapped configuration for new environment may also change over time, as new features are released and use case configuration best practices are defined.
-Therefore an environment created today may not be the same as an environment created a year from now.
+Therefore, an environment created today may not be the same as an environment created a year from now.

-It is best practice therefore to, when creating new environments other than the initial development environment, create them as "clean" environments, without example / bootstrapped configuration.
+As a result, it is best practice to create a new environment as a "clean" (without example or bootstrapped configuration) environment for those environments outside of the initial development one.

 Currently, example / bootstrapped configuration must be manually removed from an environment.

-Notable examples include:
+Notable examples of demo configuration include:

 #### Platform
 - The default branding theme